Swastik2740S/Backend_components/AUTH/Session-Cookie-Backend/readme.md

 # ⚙️ How Session Auth Works
 - User logs in with email & password.
-- Server verifies the credentials and stores user info in a session (saved in memory or DB).
+- Server verifies the credentials and stores user info in a session (saved in browser or in postman/thunderclient cookie jar).
-- A session ID is sent back to the client inside a cookie.
+- A session ID is stored inside the browser client inside a cookie.
 - On each request, the cookie is checked → if valid, the user stays logged in.
 - On logout, the session is destroyed and the cookie becomes invalid.
 # Note: In the postman/thunderclient cookies are stored once per request so you have to enable cookie jar to request furthur routes.